fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/en/part1c.md

 }
 ```

 The second time the component function is executed it calls the _useState_ function and returns the new value of the state: 1.
-Executing the function body again also makes a new function call to _setTimeout_, which executes the one second timeout and increments the _counter_ state again.
+Executing the function body again also makes a new function call to _setTimeout_, which executes the one-second timeout and increments the _counter_ state again.
 Because the value of the _counter_ variable is 1, incrementing the value by 1 is essentially the same as an expression setting the value of _counter_ to 2.

 ```js
 () => setCounter(2)
 ```
 Meanwhile, the old value of _counter_ - "1" - is rendered to the screen.

 Every time the _setCounter_ modifies the state it causes the component to re-render.
 The value of the state will be incremented again after one second, and this will continue to repeat for as long as the application is running.

 If the component doesn't render when you think it should, or if it renders at the "wrong time", you can debug the application by logging the values of the component's variables to the console.
 If we make the following additions to our code: